Beware of pushing Iran too far, says UK politician

 LONDON The West should not push Iran too far in talks over the Islamic republic's nuclear ambitions because failing to get a deal could bolster hardliners in Tehran, a former British foreign minister warned on Friday.

-But Jack Straw told the BBC he was "optimistic", on returning to London from Iran where he led a British delegation including former finance minister Norman Lamont, Conservative member of parliament Ben Wallace and Labour lawmaker Jeremy Corbyn.
+But Jack Straw told the BBC he was "optimistic", on returning to London from Iran where he led a British delegation including former Chancellor Norman Lamont, Conservative member of parliament Ben Wallace and Labour lawmaker Jeremy Corbyn.

 The election of Hassan Rouhani as president in June has raised hopes in Western capitals a breakthrough can be made, though Supreme Leader Ayatollah Ali Khamenei said on Thursday negotiations had revealed U.S. enmity towards Iran.